mattwach/battery_drainer/README.md

 ![four buttons](images/four_buttons.jpg)

 When the device is initially powered up, it will display the current voltage, cell count and the target voltage.
-There will also be a scrollable list of profiles to choose from:
+It also shows a scrollable list of profiles to choose from:

 ![ui power on](images/ui_power_on.jpg)